| |

 In hospitals, nurses work as a team.
 They pass off tasks, ask questions and lean on each other for support.
 Family caregivers often try to do it all alone.

-But, you don’t have to carry the whole load yourself.
+You don’t have to carry the whole load yourself.

 Try these steps: